MAKSBoralessa/face4text/README.md

 # face4text
-Search a zipfile of images to find which images contain the input text and detect faces in that image Created with Python
+Search a zipfile of images to find which images contain the input text and detect faces in that image.
+Created with Python